TURNING POINT

 What is an action plan?

-Employers with 250 or more employees can produce and publish a voluntary action plan outlining how they intend to address their gender pay gap and support employees experiencing menopause.
-Subject to legislation, these will become mandatory from spring 2027.
+Employers with 250 or more employees can produce and publish a voluntary action plan alongside their gender pay gap data.
+Their action plan shows the steps they are taking to address their gender pay gap and support employees experiencing menopause.
+Subject to legislation, these will be mandatory from spring 2027.

-To create their action plan, employers review a list of evidence-informed actions recommended by the government.
-They identify any they already routinely do (‘embedded actions’), and choose some new actions to work on for the first time or build on something they are already doing (‘planned actions’).
-They must choose at least 2 planned actions:
+To create their action plan, the employer reviews a list of evidence-informed actions recommended by the government.
+They identify any that are already an established part of their working practice (‘embedded actions’), and choose at least 2 new actions to focus on (‘planned actions’).

 You can see the full list of actions (opens in a new window) and guidance for employers on creating an action plan (opens in a new window).